 You are looking for a new path.
 Maybe your previous college or area of study wasn't a good fit for you, or you stopped going to college a while ago and want to come back.
 Whatever the reason, LaGuardia Community College opens the doors of higher education for all.
 At LaGuardia, we encourage you to ask questions, venture outside of your comfort zone and demand more of yourself, so that you can see a bigger world with even more choices.
 We provide you with a safe space to try and try again, because being bold and taking risks is how we learn.
 Upon graduation, LaGuardia students’ lives are transformed as family income increases 17%, and students transfer to four-year colleges at three times the national average.
-With over 50 majors and certificate programs, completing your undergraduate education is a tangible goal.
+With over 60 majors and programs, completing your undergraduate education is a tangible goal.

 3. Official high school transcripts showing a graduation date must be delivered directly from the high school in a sealed, school-issued envelope; a High School Equivalency Diploma (HSED); or a General Equivalency Diploma (G.E.D.) with test scores.
 Transcripts in a language other than English are accepted.